 UTSA Web Accessibility Policy

 The UT System web accessibility policy applies to UTSA.
-Please contact the UTSA Web Accessibility Coordinator - Kenneth Pierce, Vice Provost for Information Technology, CIO, with any UTSA website accessibility questions.
+Please contact the UTSA Web Accessibility Coordinator - Anthony Espinoza, with any UTSA website accessibility questions.
 For UTSA ADA questions, contact UTSA ADA Coordinator, Annette Rabago.

 Designing Accessible Web Sites

 Although it is common to include graphics on web pages, many web site users may be visually impaired and use special programs to read text to them.
 Also, those who are color-blind might have problems navigating a web site if you rely on color to convey information.
 Other users are unable to use a mouse or may use a text-based Web browser called Lynx, which has no pictures and uses the keyboard for navigation rather than a mouse.